contiamo/operational-scripts/README.md

 Simply place a `webpack.config.js` at the root of your project, and any settings in there will override our defaults.
 Any settings _not_ in there will fall back to our defaults.

 This allows _some_ control, while abstracting away most other complexity.

+#### Function Webpack Configs

+In most common cases, webpack configurations are expressed as plain old JavaScript objects.
+However, in other cases, users might wish to use a function as a `module.export`ed webpack configuration.

+Operational Scripts works with this, but has one rule: **the function must use reasonable default parameters**.
+The reason for this, is that Operational Scripts merges its _own webpack config_ with the return of the custom webpack configuration function.
+At the time it invokes this function, it has no idea what to pass in as arguments.
+Therefore, defaults make sense here.

+If your use case requires something _even more custom_, perhaps going _full custom_ without Operational Scripts might make more sense in that case.
+If you're unsure, you are _always_ welcome to [open an issue](https://github.com/contiamo/operational-scripts/issues/new) and we can have a chat about it.

 ## Contributing